AlperenYilmz/RTMP-FFMPEG/README.md

 # RTMP-FFMPEG
-this code takes a static mp4 video as an input through ffmpeg script and output as live local stream
+tst.py takes a static mp4 video as an input through ffmpeg script and output as live local stream